 How to Make Hearty Ragu Sauce

-This post shows How to Make Hearty Ragu Sauce, an authentic Italian Ragu with ground lamb and pork, simmered slowly for hours.
-Delicious served over rigatoni giganti pasta.
+This recipe shows you How to Make Hearty Ragu Sauce, an authentic Italian Ragu with ground lamb and pork, with rigatoni giganti pasta.

 Slow cooking demonstrates so much love and so many deep flavors in a recipe.
 This hearty ragu sauce is a perfect example.
-Ragu is the quintessential comfort food, and I love it for fall.
+Ragu is the quintessential comfort food, and I love it any time of year.

 A ragu recipe can take anywhere from two to six hours, depending on how deeply flavored you want your meat sauce — and how traditional the recipe is.
 We used a mix of lamb and pork for our recipe, with baby bell peppers.